-- 52. Mr. Allred describes Lambda as "entirely vocational, we're a trade school basically, and we want to help you make as much money as you can."
-Lambda has further explained that job placement is "the most critical component of Lambda's operations, not only in the School's obligation to its students, but to the prosperity of the company as a whole." - 53.
-Lambda prominently displays job placement rates on its website as well as in marketing materials and on social media. - 54.
+- 40. Mr. Allred describes Lambda as "entirely vocational, we're a trade school basically, and we want to help you make as much money as you can."
+20 Job placement is therefore the most critical component of Lambda's operations. - 41.
+Lambda communicates its record of job placement success to prospective students through disclosure of job placement rates prominently displayed on its website as well as in marketing materials and on social media. - 42.
 Throughout at least 2018 and 2019, Lambda's website advertised job placement rates of over 80%.
-At all times relevant to this demand, Lambda's executive leadership, including Mr. Allred, knew that these widely disseminated job placement rates were false and misleading. - 55.
-On August 2, 2018, Mr. Allred, Ben Nelson (co-founder and CTO), and Ryan Holdaway (VP of Outcomes), stated the following in a post on the Lambda School Blog: "[E]very single Lambda School graduate who has been on the job market for six months is either employed in a full-time role as a software engineer or has joined an early startup working for equity."
-12
+At all times relevant to this demand, Lambda's executive leadership, including Mr. Allred, knew that these widely disseminated job placement rates were false. - 43.
+On August 2, 2018, Mr. Allred, Ben Nelson (co-founder and CTO), and Ryan Holdaway (VP of Outcomes), stated the following in a post on the Lambda School Blog: "[E]very single Lambda School graduate who has been on the job market for six months is either employed in a full-time role as a software engineer or has joined an early startup working for equity."21